Muditha-Kumara/IT00AK39-3005-Cybersecurity-and-data-privacy/FinalReport/Final_Report.md

 - Even when UI appears secure, backend APIs may expose additional risks if not properly restricted.
 - Regular manual and automated security testing is essential to maintain robust access controls and prevent over-permissive exposure.

-**Summary & Recommendations:**

-- Most access controls were effective, but some endpoints were too permissive and backend logic was inconsistently enforced.
-- **Recommendations:**
-	 - Restrict sensitive API endpoints to authorized roles only.
-	 - Implement stricter backend validation for resource creation and reservation logic.
-	 - Align UI and API access controls to prevent hidden exposure.
-	 - Continue regular security testing and address informational alerts.

 ### Phase 4: Privacy, GDPR, and Policies

 **What was done:**

-- Drafted and reviewed privacy policy, cookie policy, terms of service, and GDPR checklist (see `Phase4/`).
+- Drafted and reviewed privacy policy, cookie policy, terms of service, and GDPR checklist (see [Phase4/](https://github.com/Muditha-Kumara/IT00AK39-3005-Cybersecurity-and-data-privacy/tree/main/Phase4)).

 **What worked:**